Kiwi-0506/DotsAndBoxesGame/README.md

 # DotsAndBoxesGame
-This is a ME undergrauduate's C++ homework, he is new to coding so please do not laught at him.
+This is a ME undergraduate's C++ homework, he is new to coding so please do not laught at him.